w3f/Grants-Program/applications/Data Annotation Platform (DAP).md

 **Similar Projects in Related Ecosystems**

-- **Labelbox (Centralized)**: A popular annotation platform but lacks decentralization and privacy features.
+- **Labelbox (Centralized)**: A data annotation platform platform that lacks decentralization and privacy features, raising concerns about data security and user control.
-- **Hive (Blockchain-Based)**: Focuses on AI training but does not specialize in annotation services.
+- **Hive (Blockchain-Based)**:  Focuses on AI training but does not specialize in annotation services, limiting its utility for data providers and annotators.
 DAP stands out by leveraging Polkadot's strengths to create a decentralized, privacy-first annotation platform that addresses the limitations of both centralized and blockchain-based alternatives.

 ## Team :busts_in_silhouette: